Road Programs & Services

 Residents will be billed monthly for any snow plowing conducted.
 For further details concerning the Snowplowing Program, please read the Snowplowing Brochure.

 All snow plowing issues whether concerning County main roads or private driveways, please contact the County Public Works Department at 780-836-3348 or 1.888.525.3481

 All major and secondary highways within the County of Northern Lights are under the jurisdiction of Alberta Transportation.

-The County of Northern Lights encourages residents to report any on-site or general issues that would require attention from the County.
-This would include, but is not limited to, culvert problems, downed signage, road damage, etc. that is on County property.
+Report a Maintenance Issue Program: The County of Northern Lights encourages residents to report any on-site or general issues that require attention from the County.
+This would include, but is not limited to, culvert problems, downed signage, road damage, etc., on County property.

 - Have a legal land description, rural address, or township/range road number.

 - Call the County office at 780-836-3348 or toll-free at 1-888-525-3348.